eclypse-tms/PanelView/README.md

 `func enableResizing(for:)` -> enables a panel to be resized in the UI.

 `func disableResizing(for:)` -> removes the ability for a panel to be resized in the UI.
 Panels can be resized programmatically.

+## SwiftUI Support
+Full SwiftUI support will be added in an upcoming release.

+## Example
+This repository contains an [Example app](../PanelViewExample) where you can demo the PanelView.

 ## Reference
 use the following PanelViewConfiguration object and pass it to PanelView.